shahafle/whatsapp-search-extension/README.md

 Whatsapp team may solve that bug themselves (one day or another), still this is a nice experience developing a **browser extension** myself.

-🔹 Currently the extension is waiting for Google's confirmation to get into chrome's web store.

 ## Bug example
 This: